Piirtola/OU-Final-Project/live_arbitrage_identificator/backend/db_management/readme.md

   - Designed for seamless adaptability to various RDBMS.

 - Schema Flexibility:
-  - Schema can be effortlessly extended or altered via RDBSchemaBuilder.
+  - Schema can be effortlessly extended or altered via RDBArbitrageSchemaBuilder.

 # Conclusion